 Aaron "Al" Daniels is a 30+ year resident of Eastern CT, including spending 21 years serving on U.S. Naval Submarines.
 He retired in 2001 as a Chief Petty Officer and shortly thereafter began a career at Norwich Public Utilities, where he works as a Watch Engineer.

-Al's love of music (he's a professional percussionist and plays with multiple bands), and the community (including serving on the Board of TVCCA, and serving as the current Chair of the Norwich Board of Education) keep him busy, as does his love of aviation (he holds a private pilot's license).
+Al's love of music (he's a professional percussionist and plays with multiple bands), and the community (including serving on the Board of TVCCA and the Norwich Board of Education) keep him busy, as does his love of aviation (he holds a private pilot's license with multi-engine endorsement, and is the President of the Flight Officer Connie Nappier Jr. chapter of Black Pilots of America).
 He brings diverse and thoughtful subjects to his sermons, along with an easy laugh and encouraging spirit.